Cindy597/msan622/homework1/README.md

 ![IMAGE](hw1-bar.png)

-In order to lead audience only focus on the count of movies by genre, instead of color or shape of the plot, I just used single and grey color by `fill="#56B4E9"` in `geom_bar`.
+In order to lead audience only focus on the comparison between genre in terms of count, instead of color or shape of the plot, I just used single and grey color by `fill="#56B4E9"` in `geom_bar`.
 For audience's convenience to compare the count of each genre type, I plotted a decreasing bar plot by creating a new movie dataset based on decreasing 'genre' levels, using the R code shown as below:
 `my_movies<- within(movies, genre <- factor(genre, levels=names(sort(table(genre), decreasing=TRUE))))`.